fuankarion/Vision17/Lab11-TextonCNN/readme.md

 ## Phase 1, Your turn

-Design a network to classify this new texton dataset.
+Design a Neural Network to classify this new texton dataset.
 Just like in Lab 10 you are on your own,

 **For the first phase of this lab** (more on that later) the one requirement is to use **only a CNN**, that is you are not allowed to apply any pre/postprocessing, other vision or learning strategies are also forbidden.
 Additionally you must **stick to the provided data** as it would be rather easy to cheat with the already known texton dataset.